metamath/metamath-website-scripts/mirrors.md

 If you want to create a mirror inside the `.metamath.org` namespace, You need someone to modify the Metamath DNS entries (to add that entry).

+You'll have an equivalent username on the mirror.metamath.org server, but with only these characters: `a-z0-9_-` (notice no `.`).
+So mirror site `cn.metamath.org` will have username `cnmetamathorg`.

 ### Create ssh public/private keypair

 Use `ssh-keygen` to create a public/private keypair, and send us the public key